 In short, we are now pretty much totally reliant on the expertise and good faith of others - others who may be subject to commercial and other pressures of which we are only dimly aware.
 We therefore need help in choosing appropriate energy suppliers, schools, hospitals etc., and we need to be protected from those whose behaviour might cause us harm.
-These factors drove much of the explosive growth in regulation since the 1980s.
+These factors have driven much of the explosive growth in regulation since the 1980s.

-Delegation of Decision Making to Experts
+2. Delegation of Decision Making to Experts

 My web page on the independence and accountability of regulators discusses this area in greater depth.

-Digging a Little Deeper:-
+5. Digging a Little Deeper